Winter/Severe Weather Policy

 When you take a clay class it is your responsibility to check our CLAY FIRING AND PICK UP webpage to find out if your projects are ready to be picked up.
 Our goal is to have clay projects fired and ready to be picked up 2 weeks after the class is held.
 Once the clay projects are ready, participants have 14 days to pick up their projects.
 After 14 days we will re-purpose any projects that were unclaimed.

 Clay Projects Disclaimer

 With clay there is always a chance of projects exploding in the kiln or breaking.
 We try our best to return your projects to you as you created them, however; sometimes things happen that are beyond our control.
 We sincerely apologize if one of your pieces is damaged in the firing process.

 All classes and exhibits are located on our wheel chair accessible ground floor.
-We are happy to ensure accessibility to any class, workshop or exhibit.
-Given prior notice we can accommodate any special accessibility requests.
+Rumriver Art Center is happy to ensure access to any class, workshop or exhibit.
+Given prior notice (14 days), we can accommodate special accessibility requests.
 Please speak with the Executive Director to make a request.
-If you have a financial barrier to accessing our classes or programs, please contact us to learn about scholarships, discounts or payment plans that may be available.
+If you have a financial barrier to accessing our classes or programs, please contact us to learn about scholarships or payment plans that may be available.